Flawww/ArmaCept/README.md

 # ArmaCept
 A pretty complete framework for for developing network hacks for the game [ARMA 3](https://arma3.com)

-This was my first dabble with doing network-level cheating and it was a lot of fun.
-Because of ARMA's clientside authorative nature a network hack is extremely powerful and you can accomplish basically anything you could internally.
+This was my first dabble with network-level cheating and it was a lot of fun.
+Because of ARMA's clientside authorative nature, a network hack is extremely powerful and you can accomplish basically anything you could internally.

 ## Setup
-To be able to use this properly you need an extra device running linux for which you can route your network connection through.
+To be able to use this properly you need an extra device running linux which you can route your network connection through.
 (Alternatively use something like ARP-Spoofing).
 The way it's done here is using NFQUEUE (libnetfilter_queue) to inspect all packets.

 The setup I used was: